cardano-foundation/CIPs/CIP-0072/README.md

 some app that can attest validity and conformance to JSON schema - dApp Registration / Update MUST never be done that does not conform to the schema.

 ### Scripts / Releases Fields Are Not Required
 We made a decision to change the schema so that scripts and releases are no longer required.
 This could help to get initial registration from dApp developers faster and some stores simply do not require dApps to add their scripts in order to be listed.

 ### Schema Version
 We discussed and analyzed idea of schema version and or even whole CIP version.
 It turns out that CIP is already versioned by CIP-??? where ??? is version number.
 During this CIP being in `PROPOSED` state we reserve our right to make small changes to the schema / document, after CIP becomes active, it will require a new CIP.
 This is the current process, which other CIPs are also following.

 ### Tags
-We briefly discussed tags and we will likely introduce tags in the near future.
+We briefly discussed tags and we will likely introduce tags in the future.
 An array of tags to help stores / dApp developers categories where their dApp should show.
 This will complement `categories` field.

 ### DE_REGISTER
 We added DE_REGISTER in additon to already existing `REGISTER`.
 The idea is that once dApp devs want to deprecate dApp they can now issue DE_REGISTER request.